jonhue/algorithms-lab/potw/03-from-russia-with-love/README.md

 Both are quite straightforward, though, and their implementation differs in only one line.

 We observe that given a subsequence of sovereigns (from $i$ to $j$) we have a fixed result.
 This is because for each such subsequence there is a single player whose turn it is.
-Thus, we $i$ and $j$ isentify non-overlapping subproblems which we use to setup our dynamic program.
+Thus, $i$ and $j$ identify non-overlapping subproblems which we use to setup our dynamic program.
 Note that this is very similar to what we have done in Burning Coins.

 Overall, our algorithm attains a time complexity of $\mathcal{O}(n^2)$.